Heixier/heixier/README.md

 ## Hello! 👋

-I am a student in 42 Singapore working on various C projects.
+I am a student in 42 Singapore

-I enjoy building, troubleshooting, and setting up computers, as well as writing automated test scripts in bash.
+I like computers

 ### Projects